mahikadubey/Canvas-Style-Transfer/README.md

 ### Implementation Details
 This application uses scaled down images to avoid crashing the browser (images smaller than 2400 by 2400 pixels work best as we scale down by a factor of 3).
 Upon selection of a brush, a hidden canvas is processed using the entire image as the content for the selected style.
 Brush interactions effectively remove pixels from the top canvas to reveal the transformed image content in the 'painted' areas, such that the top canvas layer acts like a mask to the styled image on the canvas below.
 The 'Apply Brush' button combines the result of the masked style canvas image, and 'flattens' the canvases to reset the underlying image content.
 If changes have not been applied, the 'Clear Brush' button resets the top canvas layer by reversing the pixel removal.

-### How to run
-- Move into the `Magic-Marker/` directory
-- Run a local server using `python -m http.server` (if using Python 2, use the command `python -m SimpleHTTPServer` instead)
-- Open http://localhost:8000 in a browser